The Younger Generation

-The Younger Generation is a 1929 American part-talkie drama film directed by Frank Capra and starring Ricardo Cortez.
-It was produced by Jack Cohn for Columbia Pictures.
+The Younger Generation is a 1929 sound part-talkie American drama film directed by Frank Capra and starring Ricardo Cortez.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Western Electric sound-on-film system.
+The film was produced by Jack Cohn for Columbia Pictures.
 It was Capra's first sound film.
-While mostly silent, the film has talking sequences, as well as a synchronized music score and sound effects.
 The screenplay was adapted from a 1927 Fannie Hurst play, It Is to Laugh.

 Plot

 The child of Jewish immigrants, Morris Goldfish (Ricardo Cortez) finds success as an art dealer.
 He moves his family to Fifth Avenue and changes his name to Maurice Fish.
 There, he finds his family to be damaging to his social status.
 In the end he finds that there is more to life than money.